feedzai/fairgbm/examples/README.md

 ```

-Using the standard LightGBM API:
+Or using the standard LightGBM API:

 ```python
 from fairgbm import Dataset, train